ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Motivating Observations and Analysis

+where AGGREGATE denotes feature aggregation using mean-aggregator, max-aggregator, or LSTM-aggregator, $u \in \mathcal{N}(v)$ can be replaced with $u \in \mathcal{N}_k(v)$ which denotes the sampled neighbors of node $v$ at the k-th layer.

-\section{Motivating Observations and analysis}
+\section{Motivating Observations and Analysis}

-Here, we present findings on the NStd.
+In this section, we present observations on the NStd distributions followed by the interpretation.
 For a $d$-dimensional node representation, its NStd is computed across $d$ dimension features.
-Mathematically, for node $v_i$ with $d$-dimensional representation $\bm x_i$, its NStd is calculated as
+Mathematically, for the node $v_i$ with $d$-dimensional representation $\bm x_i$, its NStd is calculated as